mmcaulif/Cardio/README.md

 ## Development
 The main development goal for Cardio will be to make it as fast, easy to use, and extensible as possible.
 The aim is not to include many RL features or to cater to every domain.
 Far down the line I could imagine trying to incorporate async runners but that can get messy quickly.
 However, if you notice any bugs, or have any suggestions or feature requests, user input is greatly appreciated!

+Some tentative tasks right now are:
+* [ ] Verify GymnasiumAtariWrapper works as intended and remove SB3 wrapper (removing SB3 as a requirement too).
+* [ ] Implement seeding for reproducability.
+* [ ] Widespread and rigorous testing!

-The next immediate goal is to perform profiling and squash any immediate performance bottlenecks.
+A wider goal is to perform profiling and squash any immediate performance bottlenecks.
 Wrapping an environment in a Cardio runner should introduce as little overhead as possible.

 Any RL components are likely to be better suited to Cardio's sibling repo, [Sprinter](https://github.com/mmcaulif/Sprinter).